 The first Steven Spielberg movie on this list, ‘Schindler’s List’ is one of the finest films ever made in Hollywood history.
 It is the story of a man by the name of Oskar Schindler, who, using his influence, saves the lives of over 1000 Jews by recruiting them to work in his Polish factory.
 The excellent star cast comprising of Liam Neeson, Ralph Fiennes, and Ben Kingsley, along with the brilliant portrayal of the frightening World War 2 atmosphere, make this film truly iconic.
 Also, here’s an interesting fact about the movie: When Spielberg, a dropout, went back to complete his degree after almost 33 years, he submitted ‘Schindler’s List’ as his final project.

 Read More: Best One Room Movies of All Time

 14. Saving Private Ryan (1998)

-‘Saving Private Ryan’ is set during the Normandy invasion in World War II and the first 27 minutes are among the most intense opening sequences ever filmed.
-The graphic portrayal of war, the excellent sound effects and a star cast containing the likes of Tom Hanks, Matt Damon and Edward Burns make it a delight to watch in the theatre.
+‘Saving Private Ryan’ is set during the Normandy invasion in World War II, and the first 27 minutes are among the most intense opening sequences ever filmed.
+The graphic portrayal of war, the excellent sound effects, and a star cast containing the likes of Tom Hanks, Matt Damon, and Edward Burns makes it a delight to watch in the theatre.